vladikcomper/MegaPCM/docs/3-how-tos/Converting_samples.md

 - **Sample rate**
     - Basically number of samples per second.
 Our hearing range is typically 20 Hz ..
 20 kHz.
 That's why modern sampling rate is 44.1 kHz or 48 kHz (roughly double of that to fit into 20 kHz dynamic range).
     - Unfortunately, just like with *bit depth*, older hardware puts a toll on sample rate as well.
 Older games typically sampled at 8 kHz ..
 16 kHz, but Mega PCM 2 supports up to 32 kHz in turbo mode.
     - However, high sample rates result in large files, and you may run out of ROM space quickly.
-To combat this, lower the sample rate and use compressed formats like DPCM.
+To combat this, lower the sample rate and use compressed formats like DPCM-HQ.
 22.05 kHz is optimal in many situations as it has good dynamic range and moderate size.

 - **Conversion tools & settings**
     - Surprisingly, that's often overlooked but insanely important.
 Conversion tools matter, especially with hardware limitations, where mistakes become audible!
-    - Modern tools like Audacity and FFMpeg come with good defaults and should do good out of the box.
+    - Modern tools like Audacity and FFmpeg come with good defaults and should do good out of the box.
 Some older/outdated tools, like Sox, may give inferior results, especially for 8-bit quantization on lower sample rates, because they use aggressive dithering, which becomes audible below 32 kHz;
     - If you want absolute control and perfection, you need to play with different sample rates, dithering and downsampling options for best results.

 ## Conversion Best Practices